sunxfancy/DSViz/doc/how-to-dbg-data-structure.md

 ## This is a bit complicated, why not just dump graphviz string into a file?

 Yes... actually, that is what I would do if I didn't have a VSCode.
-But I noticed this provides you a better flexibility.
-A debugger expression can be evaluated without stopping/recompiling your code.
-So you can debug things  reactively within a large code base.
+I will write a function to dump the file and evaluate it in the debugger then use `xdot` to show it.
+But CodeLLDB is quite powerful, you can make a specific debugger script for your project and that will make your debugging experience much better.